The Step by Step Guide To Book a Cheap Flight to Colombia

 I know it can be a little complicated with your job, but the price difference can be huge!
 Stop doing like everyone else, be smarter.

 They are little text files following you everywhere on the internet.
 In this files, there is your “Internet Profil” [Browser history, how many times did you come on this page, etc.].
 It’s handy for the marketers, as they can retarget their potential customers.
 [Yep like the ads you see on your Facebook or Google side]

-Unfortunately, some websites use them to increase the prices of their products every time you come back on their page.
+Unfortunately, some websites use them to increase the prices of their products every time you come back to their page.
 It’s mostly the case of the flight booking websites.